Sudhir-Kumar-K/css-starter/README.md

 ## Installation:
 * Do *npm install css-quick-starter* or *bower install css-quick-starter* in your project root directory.
-* Then include the style sheet *css-starter\dist\css-quick-starter.min.css* in your html file.
+* Then include the style sheet *css-quick-starter/dist/css-quick-starter.min.css* in your html file.
 Thats it!!! you are ready to use all its classes.
 Happy coding :-)

 ## Classes include: